-The Company is committed to be a responsible business.
+The Company is committed to being a responsible business.

 Our behaviour is aligned with the expectations of our employees, customers, shareholders, communities and society as whole.
 We are a medical device company and improving outcomes for patients is at the heart of what we do.
 For our business to succeed we need to manage our employees' performance and develop talent whilst ensuring that we operate as efficiently as possible.

-In 2019, as part of the implementation of our new strategy, it became clear that we needed further reductions in our headcount to lower our cost base.
-Mindful of the disruptive and unsettling effect of redundancies, we decided to rely in the UK on 'natural attrition' during the year, in the form of ordinary course staff turnover, to achieve the lower level of headcount that we required.
+In 2020, as part of our response to CV-19, we decided not to make any redundancies as we value our highly trained and flexible workforce, and wanted to support them as much as possible during the pandemic.
 For further information see the Chairman's Statement, the Business Review and the report of the Remuneration Committee.